-The surveys will help schools and kura to identify what is important to the school community, and where gaps in knowledge or confidence might exist.
-The results will also help with identifying what the school community knows about a school’s existing online safety and digital citizenship practices.
+The Safeguard Surveys help schools including kura to identify what is important to the school community, and where gaps in knowledge or confidence might exist.

 Using the Surveys

 There are three surveys – the student survey (Year 5 and upwards), the staff survey and the parent/whānau survey.
-The surveys that have been designed for each audience and the answers will be anonymous.
 You will need to have a My Kit school account to administer a Safeguard Survey, which is free and requires your school MoE number.

 If I, or anyone I know experiences online challenge (e.g. bullying) at school:

 - I know who I can talk to about it.